JCoupalK/KPass/README.md

 The path to the directory with everything in it is **$PWD/.kpass** and the cronjob log is in **$PWD/.kpass/[YOUR USER]/kpass.log**

+Note: the cronjob runs twice a day just to make sure the password changed (just in case)

 *And we're done!*

 If you messed up your input don't worry just re-run the script, it will overwrite everything.